zinichakraborty/bootcampexercises-f23/proj2/README.md

 - Test the frontend through your browser, API via Postman

 ## Frontend Specifications
-- We will be incorporating all we have learned thus far such as CSS, componenets, hooks/state, conditional rendering, and routing!
+- We will be incorporating all we have learned thus far such as CSS, components, hooks/state, conditional rendering, and routing!

 ### Log In Page
 - This page will be the first page to display when running the application